 These tell u if your m-o-m ratio is decreasing, there is a problem with the system regarding expiry, leakage or device inefficiency

-The second advantage is, if you have multiple lab locations, this parameter helps compare inventory performance across all your lab locations.
-If one lab is performing really well with this parameter it can help other labs to adopt the method, knowledge and approach that this lab is utilising to do better.
+The second advantage, if you have multiple lab locations, this parameter helps compare inventory performance across all your lab locations.
+If one lab is performing really well with this parameter it can help other labs to adopt the method, knowledge and approach that this lab is utilizing to do better.

 The above picture is an example of the same.
-The graph shows a comparison view of a lab having different centres in Mumbai, Pune and Delhi.
-The trends show the inventory turnover ratio for each centre for high-level analysis and decision making.
+The graph shows a comparison view of a lab having different centers in Mumbai, Pune and Delhi.
+The trends show the inventory turnover ratio for each center for high-level analysis and decision making.

 Advantages of Inventory Turnover Ratio

-In nutshell below are the advantages of the inventory turnover ratio
+In nutshell below are the advantages of inventory turnover ratio

 - You know on a month on month basis how much money you made for every rupee spent on stock.
 As per the above example, the best month was March where for Rs.1 spent on stock, you made Rs.4

-- You have to follow the Inventory turnover ratio for tracking the health of inventory.
-That means, your team has to maximise this ratio in order to increase margin and be more competitive in the market
+- You have to follow the lab Inventory turnover ratio efficiency for tracking the health of inventory.
+That means, your team has to maximize this ratio in order to increase margin and be more competitive in the market

 - Compare labs at multiple locations to see which is performing better and which needs to be reconsidered with similar methods and knowledge.